Take a trip to your local bike shop and you’ll quickly learn that there are many many different kinds of sports drinks you can buy.

 While straight water certainly helps, you need to also replace the electrolytes you’re losing from sweat.
 This is why hydration drinks such as Skratch Labs and SaltStick Caps, both of which are loaded with electrolytes, are so essential.

 The key to making sports drinks work for you is by drinking the right amount for your ride.

-If you’re planning on riding for more than an hour you need to consume between 30 and 60g of carbohydrates per hour to replace what the carbs you’re burning.
+If you’re planning on riding for more than an hour, you need to consume between 30 and 60g of carbohydrates per hour to replace the carbs you’re burning.